liupangzi/liuchao.me/tech/wp-content/plugins/featured-image-from-url/readme.txt

 == Upgrade Notice ==

-= 3.1.8 =
+= 3.3.4 =
-* New language: Greek; improvement: readme strings added to the pot file; bug fix: conflict between lazy load and background-image.
+* Notice: about the "nulled" Premium version; improvement: getting started and examples added to Featured Shortcode; bug fix: empty alt field for internal images.